 URGENT!
-AS OF MAY OF 2017 THE LEVEE AT THE KLINE WETLAND HAS FAILED THREE SEPARATE TIMES SINCE EARLY 2016.
-LMEC HAS SPENT TIME AND MONEY MAKING REPAIRS, THE FIRST OF WHICH INVOLVED A 150 ‘ STRETCH WHICH WAS REBUILT, RESEEDED, AND REPLANTED.
-UNFORTUNATELY, IN THE SPRING OF 2017 A 15 FOOT SECTION FAILED JUST TO THE NORTH OF THE FIRST.
+AS OF MAY OF 2017 THE LEVEE AT THE KLINE WETLAND HAS FAILED FIVE SEPARATE TIMES SINCE EARLY 2014.
+LMEC HAS SPENT TIME AND MONEY MAKING REPAIRS EVERY TIME IT FAILS.
+IN 2017, A BREACH THAT HAPPENED IN LATE 2016 INVOLVED A 150 FOOT STRETCH WHICH WAS REBUILT, RESEEDED, AND REPLANTED IN MARCH OF 2017.
+UNFORTUNATELY, LATER IN THE SPRING, A 15 FOOT SECTION FAILED JUST TO THE NORTH OF THE FIRST.
 THIS REPAIR WAS MADE BY LMEC IN EARLY APRIL.
-THEN, DURING HEAVY RAINS OVER THE MAY 20TH WEEKEND, A FOUR FOOT SECTION WAS BREACHED AGAIN, JUST NORTH OF THE FIRST TWO.
+THEN, DURING HEAVY RAINS OVER THE MAY 20TH WEEKEND, A 4 FOOT SECTION WAS BREACHED AGAIN, JUST NORTH OF THE FIRST TWO.

 KLINE WETLAND HISTORY